atamborrino/redisc/README.md

 # Redisc

-Redisc is a simple non-blocking Redis client for Scala based on new Akka IO 2.2.
+Redisc is a non-blocking Redis client for Scala based on new Akka IO 2.2.
 Redisc is:
 *  simple and high-performance
 *  fully non-blocking
 *  type-safe